 On the flip side, however, the extreme flexibility of Excel means that models may be prone to errors, inaccurate calculations, and poor practices.
 Analysts and other finance professionals must ensure that they possess strong Excel modeling skills and a thorough understanding of industry-leading best practices.

 Thank you for reading this guide and overview of valuation modeling in Excel.
 Hopefully, by now, you have a solid understanding of what it is, why it’s used, how it’s performed, and the skills required to carry it out.

-To learn more about modeling, check out CFI’s Financial Analyst Certification Program and the additional free CFI resources below:
+To learn more about modeling, check out Financial Modeling & Valuation Analyst (FMVA)® and the additional free CFI resources below: